Laboratory-Imaging/GA3-examples/README.md

 The examples below are intended for use with datasets acquired with NIS Smart Experiment.
 However, they can be used with minor modification on other datasets where some metadata (WellPlate and Assay info, Labeling, Dosing) may be missing.
-See GA3 for SE guidelines.
+See [GA3 for SE guidelines]().

 - coming soon...

 ### Other examples

-- Meta's SAM 3
+- coming soon...

 ## Fixes and examples for NIS-Elements version 6.20 (current)